 A versatile NASCAR driver who found success in the lower series and famously married country music star Nicole Kidman.

-Burney Lamar's story is one of West Coast speed and a life that intersected with unexpected celebrity.
-Hailing from California, Lamar cut his teeth on the short tracks before breaking into NASCAR's national series.
-He made a name for himself as a consistent contender in what is now the Xfinity Series, driving for teams like Kevin Harvick Incorporated.
-While a victory at that level proved elusive, he notched several top-five finishes and demonstrated a smooth, capable talent behind the wheel.
-His career trajectory, however, is often framed by a personal milestone: his 2006 marriage to actress Nicole Kidman, which brought intense media scrutiny to his previously low-profile racing life.
+Burney Lamar scored five top-five finishes in what is now the NASCAR Xfinity Series, driving for teams like Kevin Harvick Incorporated.
+Born in 1980, the California native cut his teeth on short tracks before breaking into national competition.
+A victory at that level proved elusive, but he demonstrated smooth, capable talent.
+His career trajectory shifted with his 2006 marriage to actress Nicole Kidman, which brought intense media scrutiny to his previously low-profile racing life.
 The marriage ended in 2007, and Lamar eventually stepped back from full-time competition.
-His legacy in the sport is that of a skilled driver whose personal narrative captured public attention in a way few from the racing world ever do.
+His story is one of a skilled driver whose personal narrative captured public attention in a way few from the racing world ever do.

 1965–1980